-If you love your local cafe's Orange and Poppy Seed muffins, this recipe will help you re-create your favourite treat at home.
+Do you love your local cafe's Orange and Poppy Seed Muffins?
+This recipe will help you re-create your favourite treat at home.

-I forget exactly when I discovered the Orange and Poppy Seed Muffin, but whenever it was, it was surely love at first bite.
+I forget exactly when I discovered the Orange and Poppy Seed Muffin.
+But, whenever it was, it was surely love at first bite.

 The warm, fluffy, zesty inside.
 The crisp, sweet, orange-y, exterior.
 The ever-so-subtle nutty flavour of the poppy seeds – not to mention the big health benefits that attach to these little seeds.

 Out of all the wonderful muffin flavours out there, this one is surely a top contender for "best ever" muffin.

 And this recipe is highly rated by readers and one I use myself over and over again.

 So as a big fan of these cafe-style muffins, I made it my mission to develop the best recipe out there.

 First, of course, I went to Nana Ling's collection.
 With little success, I'm afraid.
 Sorry, Nana Ling, but your muffin recipes just don't cut it in today's world.

 Over the years, I've tried quite a few modern muffin recipes from cookbooks and the web.
 I've found some nice recipes, but never quite nailed it.